 Talk to students about what’s going on in their lives and they’ll be more willing to come to you for help or guidance (and to take critical feedback).
 These short conversations spark the human and social aspect of learning that is an important piece to the puzzle.
 The key here is to do this with every student.
 The other key is to be authentic, kids are human beings and need us to treat them that way, every day.

 2. Entrance Work/Do Now/Bell Ringer

 When I was in college they called this the “Anticipatory Set” but who likes that name!
 Traveling around the country I’ve heard entrance work, do now, bell ringer, take 5, and the list goes on and on.
 Think about your favorite TV show.
 Now, the next time you watch it notice how the first few minutes are full of action and catch your attention right away.
 That’s what the first five minutes of a class should look like as well.
-Get ’em thinking!
+Get ’em thinking and doing!

 3. Assess the Process of Learning

-Students tend to act like the rest of us and only focus on what is being measured (graded) and praised.
+Students tend to act like the rest of us and only focus on what is being measured (graded) and celebrated.
 Make the process of learning as important as the final product (paper, project, test etc) and you’ll see their work blossom.

 4. Write Everyday

 You become a better thinker by writing and become a better writer by thinking.
 Get students (and yourself!) in the habit of writing every single day.
 And make it enjoyable.